-The airport has a designated bus service, the Airport Express 600, which runs to the Europa Buscentre from the front of the terminal building every 30 minutes during peak times.
-Tickets are available from the Visit Belfast desk located on the main concourse, from the ticket machines in the bus shelter area, from the driver onboard or online.
+The airport has a designated bus service, the Airport Express 600, which runs to the Grand Central Station from the front of the terminal building every 20 minutes during peak times.
+Tickets are available from the ticket machines at the airport and in the bus shelter area and from the driver onboard.

 Train services operate from Sydenham train station regularly during peak times along the Bangor-Belfast line.
-You can board the train at Sydenham and travel to either Belfast Lanyon Place station or Great Victoria Street station.
+You can board the train at Sydenham and travel to either Belfast Lanyon Place station or Grand Central Station.
 Passengers should note there is a footbridge present at the train station, so this option is not advisable for passengers carrying a lot of luggage or with reduced mobility.
-You can make the short journey from the terminal building to Sydenham either by foot or by requesting a shuttle bus free of charge using the call point located in the taxi shelter at the front of the terminal building.
+You can make the short journey from the terminal building to Sydenham either by foot or by requesting a shuttle bus free of charge by calling 0750 2769748.